dfkaye/dfkaye-blog/content/demos/calculator/index.md

 Keypad accepts click and touch events on each key, or keyboard input.

-### TODO:
+### TODO

 + list of key aliases for actions (e.g., Escape for Clear, Enter and Space for a click, `r` for `reciprocal`, `q`, `@`, `F9`, and so on).
 + accessibility support - screen readers, alert text, keyboard navigation and input
 + mimmicking MS Windows Calculator expressions
 + 2 safe-math bugs found
-+ explain the SAM pattern and why the calculator is based on it
 + error states
 + explain the CSS grid rules to mimic keyboard navigation in MS Windows Calculator
++ explain the SAM pattern and why the calculator is based on it
++ explain the dependency injection and why the pattern uses it (tests!)

 {{< rawhtml >}}